globalbrain/sefirot/docs/components/desc.md

 </SDesc>
 ```

-At last, you may show/hide divider via `:divider`.
+You may show/hide the divider by setting `:divider`.
 It defaults to `true`.

 ```ts
 interface Prop {